New strata laws passed through WA parliament

 Given that the first strata schemes in WA were created over 50 years ago, the termination and redevelopment of these schemes is expected to become more commonplace.
 The new laws are designed to set out clearer and more transparent processes for the termination of these schemes, allowing for more straightforward redevelopment of aging strata properties.
 These changes could prove fundamental in supporting the gentrification of local areas and helping to facilitate better outcomes for future developments.

 Momentum Wealth is a Perth-based property investment consultancy dedicated to helping investors accelerate their wealth through property.
-We have served investors for over 12 years, assisting clients in the research, financing, acquisition, development and management of their investment properties.
+We have served investors since 2006, assisting clients in the research, financing, acquisition, development and management of their investment properties.